CustomFit.ai — Website personalization, A/B testing and CRO for Shopify and D2C

 If you’ve ever used VWO (Visual Website Optimizer), you probably know it’s a powerful tool.
 It helps you run experiments, watch how visitors behave, and optimise your website.
 But here’s the catch: it can feel heavy, expensive, and over-engineered for many teams, especially small to mid-sized ecommerce brands that just want to move fast and increase conversion rates without waiting for developers.

 That’s why in 2025, the search for the best VWO alternatives is stronger than ever.
 Brands are looking for tools that balance usability, performance, and affordability.
 And while VWO still has its place in enterprise circles, a new wave of platforms is making experimentation more approachable.
+If you’re actively searching for a VWO alternative, this guide compares the best alternatives for VWO across price, performance, and ease of use.

 This guide takes you through the top VWO competitors worth exploring this year.
 We’ll break down what each tool does, where it shines, where it struggles, and who it’s best suited for.